mindofyaseen/mindofyaseen/README.md

 ## 🧑‍💻 About Me

-With a strong background in cloud data engineering and data science, I design and implement robust, scalable solutions for complex data challenges.
+With a strong background in **cloud data engineering and data science**, I design and implement robust, scalable solutions for complex data challenges.
 My expertise covers the entire data lifecycle—from ingestion and ETL to analytics and machine learning—helping businesses leverage their data for actionable insights and automation.
-Most of my work & expertise is in the Data Engineering and Data Science Domain.

 ---

 ## 🚀 Core Competencies

-- End-to-end development of cloud-based data pipelines
+- End-to-end development of **cloud-based data pipelines**
-- Machine learning model development & evaluation
+- **Machine learning** model development & evaluation
-- Real-time and batch data processing
+- **Real-time and batch data processing**
-- Data architecture, modeling, and workflow automation
+- **Data architecture, modeling, and workflow automation**
-- Cloud infrastructure management (Azure, Snowflake)
+- Cloud infrastructure management (**Azure, Snowflake**)
-- Advanced analytics using Python, Pandas, NumPy, and Matplotlib
+- Advanced analytics using **Python, Pandas, NumPy, Matplotlib**
-- Orchestration with Apache Airflow and Kafka
+- Orchestration with **Apache Airflow and Kafka**
-- Big Data solutions with Spark and Databricks
+- **Big Data solutions** with Spark and Databricks
-- CI/CD and containerization (Docker, GitHub)
+- **CI/CD and containerization** (Docker, GitHub)
-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (**EDA**)
 - Data engineering and data science best practices

 ---